hdtamisiea/README-generator/output/README.md

 ## Installation

-User will close repo to their local machine and type npm install in the command line.
-To begin the generator, the user will type node index in the command line.
+User will clone repo to machine, type npm install in command line.
+Then type node index in command line to launch questions.

 ## Usage